dimcel/Fashion_MNIST_Playground/Readme.md

 ## Results and Discussion

 The results and comparative analysis of each classifier are provided in the notebooks.
 Feel free to experiment with different hyperparameters, preprocessing techniques, or even explore additional classifiers.

+## Outcome

+In the course of our analysis, the Support Vector Machine (SVM) with a radial basis function (rbf) kernel emerged as the top-performing classifier, aligning with expectations.
+This achievement was further enhanced by leveraging Principal Component Analysis (PCA) for feature selection/engineering.
+By retaining 95% of the variance in the data, we managed to significantly improve training speed compared to using all features, demonstrating the effectiveness of dimensionality reduction in enhancing the SVM model's performance.

 ## Conclusion